Glazers to raise $150 million by cutting Manchester United stake

-The Glazers, who bought United for 790 million pounds ($1.34 billion) in 2005, are selling 8 million of their shares in the club which amounts to a stake of about five percent.
+The Glazers, who bought United for 790 million pounds in 2005, are selling 8 million of their shares in the club which amounts to a stake of about five percent.

 Once the shares are sold, the six children of the late Malcolm Glazer will still own more than 80 percent of the club's total shareholding.